pkornecki/wisdom/wisdom/Readme.md

 ### quotes database

 When the client solves the challenge, it is served with random quote from the database of quotes.
 One can provide his own database of quotes using a command line option.
 The format of the database is a text file containing each quote separated by a new line.
+First line of the file is ignored.

 ### interactive mode